PdxCodeGuild/map-and-friends/README.md

 This is a test-driven workshop, meaning you can run tests to verify if your solution is correct!

+Note: you will need `node` and `npm` installed in order to run the tests.

 To setup the project, clone this repo locally, and then in the root directory of the project, run:

 ```